OWASP/owasp-mastg/tests-beta/ios/MASVS-CRYPTO/MASTG-TEST-0209.md

 ## Steps

-1. Run a static analysis tool (semgrep) on the app and look for uses of insecure algorithm.
+1. Run a static analysis tool such as @MASTG-TOOL-0110 on the app and look for uses of insecure algorithm.

 ## Observation